jmtayloruk/jmtayloruk.github.io/research.md

 A key highlight of my recent research is my development of [heartbeat-synchronized imaging](#motion-stabilised-imaging) to enable long-term timelapse imaging in the beating heart itself.

 Some of the research questions and challenges I am currently interested in include:
-- Can we make imaging systems sufficiently motion-tolerant to permit advanced techniques such as structured illumination microscopy and 3D deconvolution *in vivo* in the beating heart?
+- Can we make imaging systems sufficiently motion-tolerant to permit advanced techniques such as structured illumination microscopy, FLIM-FRET and 3D deconvolution *in vivo* in the beating heart?
-- Can our imaging and flow measurement tools help unravel the biomechanical coupling between heart structure, flow and electrophysiology?
+- Can our imaging, force and flow measurement tools help unravel the biophysical coupling between heart structure, development, flow and electrophysiology?
 - How do we support as many labs as possible to access our advanced motion-stabilisation technologies?
 - How can we best exploit the relationship between information, measurements and imaging?
 - How can we rethink the imaging & analysis pipeline, improving it by building in knowledge of physical models and expectation at an early stage?